The Return of the Singularities: Applications of the Smeared Null Energy Condition: Motivation for SNEC

 Note that this argument is not a general proof, since the decomposition into pencils works only in Minkowski spacetime for free or super-renormalizable theories \cite{Bousso:2015mna}.
 However, it does motivate the particular form of the right hand side.
 Other possible quantities could appear on the right hand side of the bound, including higher derivatives of the function $g$; we will focus on this proposal since it is the correct form for the cases where the pencil decomposition is valid.
+The extension of the proof to interacting QFTs is beyond the scope of this work but it could be possible using methods developed in \cite{Bousso:2014uxa} and \cite{Hartman:2016lgu}.